JonasFovea/monkey-rs/README.md

 You will start in an interactive shell, ready to interpret some _Monkey_ code!

+To use the compiler and vm to execute _Monkey_ code, add the `-c` or `--compile` flag.
+**Note, that in this state of the project, the compiler is NOT yet feature complete!**

 ## Interpreting a Monkey file
 Executing Monkey-rs, you can also specify a file (using either the -f or --file flag), which contains _Monkey_ code.
 The file is then lexed, parsed and evaluated.